US electronics firm struck deal to transport and hire Uyghur workers

 Two Reuters journalists visited the Qinzhou factory in April during a local public holiday when the plant was not running.
 Women in Uyghur ethnic dress were visible inside the compound.

 Half a dozen police arrived, followed by a delegation of officials from the Qinzhou Foreign Affairs Office.
-The officials confirmed that Uyghur labourers worked in the factory, which is run by UEI's wholly-owned China subsidiary Gemstar Technology.
+The officials confirmed that Uyghur laborers worked in the factory, which is run by UEI's wholly owned China subsidiary Gemstar Technology.
 The officials said Gemstar had taken the lead in setting up the May 2019 agreement to transfer workers.
 The officials told Reuters not to take photos of Uyghurs in the factory.

 The document also lists a specific need for "automatic alarms" - a computer system that sends alerts via an internal messaging system to police when Uyghurs from Xinjiang are detected in the area.